saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 Multi-stage Dockerfile is an essential feature provided by Docker that allows developers to create more efficient and smaller Docker images, resulting in faster builds, reduced image sizes, and improved security.

- ##### &nbsp;&nbsp;📌Benefits & Importance of Multi-Stage Builds
+ ##### &nbsp;&nbsp;**📌Benefits & Importance of Multi-Stage Builds**

   - Reduced Image Size
   - Faster Build Times
   - Improved Security
   - Simplified Build Pipeline
   - Portability and Consistency

 Here is the real example of Multi-Stage Dockerfile.
 We converted [Single-Stage Dockerfile](https://github.com/saifulislam88/docker/blob/main/A.docker-principle-concept/introduction-docker-container.md#write-a-dockerfile-on-nodejs-application) to Multi-Stage Dockerfile in below.